Ochiengsteven/Articles/fork/fork.md

 ## Steps:

 1. **Make sure you are logged in your github account**
-2. Click the github link you were given for submition e.g https://github.com/kamausuzan197/Power-Hacks-Nigeria..git *This is the submision link that was used for the powerhacks nigeria*
+2. **Click the github link you were given for submition** e.g https://github.com/kamausuzan197/Power-Hacks-Nigeria..git *This is the submision link that was used for the powerhacks nigeria*
-3. The link will redirect you to the github repo for submition, go through the page and you'll find this icon written `fork`
+3. **The link will redirect you to the github repo for submition**, go through the page and you'll find this icon written `fork`

 ![Fork 1](https://github.com/Ochiengsteven/Articles/assets/91716656/0c6a0c7a-f1be-459c-adee-48bac2c95fed)